ChrisRoark/beagle_scraper/README.md

 ### Output

-Beagler Scraper will export all data into json format into a sub-folder
+Beagler Scraper will export all data into JSON format into a sub-folder

+## Current supported e-commerce stores

+* Amazon.com
+* BestBuy.com

 ## Getting Started